MI GEAR UP

 Office of Lesbian Gay Bisexual Transgender Queer Services coordinates programs that raise awareness about lesbian, gay, bisexual, and transgender (LGBTQ) concerns.
 In addition to its important educational roles, this office supports and gathers resources to meet the needs of these communities.
 The office holds programs, classroom presentations, and forums addressing various topics related to sexual orientation/identity and gender identity/expression.
 Office resources include literature on social and political issues and subscriptions to a number of journals and publications.

-Native American Programs Office (NAP) focuses on the recruiting and retention of Native American students to higher education, creating a comfortable environment on campus, and assisting students in their programs and life endeavors.
+The Office of Indigenous Affairs focuses on the recruiting and retention of indigenous students to higher education, creating a comfortable environment on campus, and assisting students in their programs and life endeavors.
 NAP seeks to increase awareness of cultural, social, and artistic traditions of the Native American culture on campus and through community outreach.

 4S Pathways to Academic Student Success

 4S Pathways to Academic Student Success program will target 1560 low-income and/or first-generation CMU students over the course of six years.
 The goal is to achieve increased grade point averages, advancement of academic standing, acceptance into majors and increased graduation rates.
 Pathways will infuse new programs into the university community to meet students' differential needs through four core groupings of support services; 1) orientation, academic guidance, and tutoring; 2) FYE or SI courses; 3) financial and career counseling, and; 4) mentoring and leadership development.

 Student Transition Enrichment Program

 Student Transition Enrichment Program (a MiCUP grant) provides support services for first-generation and/or low-income students who transfer from Bay Mills Community College, Delta College, Lansing Community College, Mid-Michigan Community College and Saginaw Chippewa Tribal College.